purpleprodigy/Polestar/README.md

 # Polestar plugin

 Polestar is a centralized WordPress Plugin for Purple Prodigy website projects.
-It provides the framework for custom post types, taxonomies and shortcodes.
+It provides the framework for custom post types, taxonomies and shortcodes and custom metaboxes.
 It keeps plugins DRY, reusable and modular.
-For example, if a feature-specific plugin such as a FAQ, Testimonial, or Portfolio plugin is required, you configure these plugins accordingly.
+For example, if a feature-specific plugin such as a Testimonial, FAQ, or Portfolio plugin is required, you configure these plugins accordingly.

 ## Features